Quest for Glory: Gameplay

 Each character class features special abilities unique to that class, as well as a shared set of attributes which can be developed by performing tasks and completing quests.
 In general, for a particular game the maximum value which can be reached for an ability is 100*[the number of that game].
 Quest for Glory V allows stat bonuses which can push an attribute over the maximum and lets certain classes raise certain attributes beyond the normal limits.
 Quest for Glory V also features special kinds of equipment which lower some stats while raising others.
 At the beginning of each game, the player may assign points to certain attributes, and certain classes only have specific attributes enabled, although skills can be added for an extra cost.

 General attributes influence all characters' classes and how they interact with objects and other people in the game; high values in strength allows movement of heavier objects and communication helps with bargaining goods with sellers.
 These attributes are changed by performing actions related to the skill; climbing a tree eventually increases the skill value in climb, running increases vitality, and so on.
 There are also complementing skills which are tied to specific classes; parry (the ability to block a blow with the sword), for instance, is mainly used by fighters and paladins, lock picking and sneaking are defaults with the thief, and the ability to cast magic spells is usually associated with magic user.

 Vital statistics are depleted by performing some actions.
 Health, (determined by strength and vitality), determines the hit points of the character, which decreases when the character is attacked or harms himself.
 Stamina (based on agility and vitality) limits the number of actions (exercise, fighting, running, etc.) the character is able to perform before needing rest or risking injury.
 Mana is only required by characters with skill in magic, and is calculated according to the character's intelligence and magic attributes.

 Puzzle and Experience points only show the development of the player and his progress in the game, though in the first game also affects the kind of random encounters a player faces, as some monsters only appear after a certain level of experience is reached.

 Games

+Aggregate review scores As of 10 August 2014.